Cornell-Genomics-Facility/checkMyIndex/README.md

 ## Run Shiny application on server

-Click [Private Cornell version](http://cbsugg02.biohpc.cornell.edu:8025/CMI2/) to use the Cornell shiny interface of *checkMyIndex* (you must be behind Cornell's firewall to access this version)
+Click [Cornell version](http://cbsugg02.biohpc.cornell.edu:8025/CMI2/) to use the Cornell shiny interface of *checkMyIndex*

 Click [original version](https://checkmyindex.pasteur.fr/) to use the original Pasteur Institute version.